bullseye555/pagermon_utilities/README.md

     * If the location differs to that of /home/pi/pagermon make sure to navigate to the correct folder

-3. Create a Crontab job to schedule the cleanup job (the command is _crontab -e_)
+3. Create a Crontab job to schedule the cleanup job (see the crontab file for more details)

     * You may use a different Scheduler if you want

-    * If using Crontab, you can copy the Crontab template in the _contab_entries.txt_ file

     * Make sure you update the location accordingly if your _pagermon_maintenance.sh_ file is not in /home/pi/pagermon/server

     * A log of any outputs is set to generate to /home/pi/log/pm2_cron - be sure to create this location, update the output location, or delete **>/home/pi/log/pm2_cron/hourly_$(date +\%Y\%m\%d\%H\%M).log 2>&1** if you do not wish to generate an output